State of emergency in British Columbia extended as wildfires rage

-VANCOUVER (Reuters) - British Columbia's government took the unprecedented step on Wednesday of extending a state of emergency by two weeks as it battled 155 wildfires that have forced nearly 50,000 people from their homes.
+VANCOUVER (Reuters) - British Columbia's government took the unprecedented step on Wednesday of extending a state of emergency by two weeks as it battled 140 wildfires that have forced about 45,000 people from their homes.

 The province's Premier John Horgan said evacuated households would receive C$600 ($476.53) from the government to cover basic needs for every 14 days they cannot return home.
-The government issued the first such payment two weeks ago.
+The government announced the first such payment earlier this month after establishing a C$100 million fund.

 "Traditionally when an emergency is declared people are usually back in their homes within the two week period.
 That may not be the case for many individuals," Horgan told reporters, in his first major announcement since taking office on Tuesday.